-11.2 Geotechnical Assessor
+11.2 Geotechnical assessor

-The Geotechnical Assessor shall be either a Geotechnical Engineer who is also a Registered Professional Engineer Queensland (RPEQ) or an Engineering Geologist with at least 10 years' experience in heavy civil engineering foundation design and assessment procedures.
+Unless stated otherwise in Clause 1 of Annexure MRTS63A.1, the Geotechnical Assessor shall be a Geotechnical Engineer and shall be a Registered Professional Engineer Queensland (RPEQ).
+Where stated in Clause 1 of Annexure MRTS63A.1, the Geotechnical Assessor may be an engineering geologist with at least 10 years' experience in heavy civil engineering foundation design and assessment procedures.

-The name and qualifications of the Geotechnical Assessor shall be submitted to the Administrator at least 28 days prior to commencing pile construction.
-[Refer to Hold Point 1].
+The name and qualifications of the Geotechnical Assessor shall be submitted to the Administrator at least 28 days prior to commencing pile construction [Refer to Hold Point 1].

 The role of the Geotechnical Assessor is critical to the process of constructing the pile.
 The assessor certification cannot be over ridden by the Contractor.
-Should an issue arise between the Assessor and the Contractor then this should be referred to the Administrator who may need to obtain independent expert advice regarding the issues.
+Should an issue arise between the Assessor and the Contractor then this should be referred to the Administrator who will need to obtain expert advice regarding the issues.